biobakery/metawibele/README.md

 **For additional information, read the [MetaWIBELE Tutorial](https://github.com/biobakery/biobakery/wiki/metawibele).**

-If you have questions, please direct it to:[the MetaWIBELE channel](https://forum.biobakery.org/c/Microbial-community-profiling/metawibele) of the bioBakery Support Forum.
+If you have questions, please direct it to [the MetaWIBELE channel](https://forum.biobakery.org/c/Microbial-community-profiling/metawibele) of the bioBakery Support Forum.

 ***